arturmpinho/Dusty-Lantern/README.md

 The auctions will be displayed in a table giving the user a friendly way to display all the auction fields.

-The same goes for the products management page, that will be "embeeded" as part of the Auction Management page.
+The same goes for the products management page, that will be "embedded" as part of the Auction Management page.

-Depending on if the site owner is visualizing auctions or products, it will have the correspnding buttons/links to the add/edit/delete functionalities, allowing the site owner to manage the auctions products in a more appealing wauy rather than the Django Admin.
+Depending on if the site owner is visualizing auctions or products, it will have the corresponding buttons/links to the add/edit/delete functionalities, allowing the site owner to manage the auctions products in a more appealing way rather than the Django Admin.

 #### **Payment**

 The payment page will be powered by [Stripe](https://stripe.com/ "Stripe"): **Stripe Connect**.

-At this stage, the user will be displayed an short overview of the auction to be paid (Highest Bid + Auction Fee).
+At this stage, the user will be displayed a short overview of the auction to be paid (Highest Bid + Auction Fee).
 The auction fee will be a variable percentage, depending on the base amount of the order total.

-This systems will allow the auction payment directly from the buyer to the seller, discounting the acution fee, transfering it straight to the site owner's account.
+This system will allow the auction payment directly from the buyer to the seller, discounting the auction fee, transferring it straight to the site owner's account.

-Nontheless, if you interact with the platform as a seller, you will have to proceed with the verification of your [Stripe](https://stripe.com/ "Stripe") Connect Account in order to comply with [Stripe](https://stripe.com/ "Stripe") safety procedures.
+Nonetheless, if you interact with the platform as a seller, you will have to proceed with the verification of your [Stripe](https://stripe.com/ "Stripe") Connect Account in order to comply with [Stripe](https://stripe.com/ "Stripe") safety procedures.
 This step can be seen as tedious, especially if your intention is to list an auction of a small amount.

 On the other hand, it provides the buyer and the site owner with an extra security feature, generating extra confidence in the auction platform usage.